chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.md

 ### Fits to the Data

 Fits to the length data are shown based on the Pearson residuals-at-length, the annual mean lengths, and aggregated length composition data for the recreational fleet.
 The Pearson residuals show a pattern of greater observations of all sexes (unsexed, males, and females) that start around 1995 and appear to move through the length data by year, possibly indicating a strong or multiple strong recruitments entering the population (Figure \ref{fig:rec-pearson}).
 Estimating annual recruitment deviations would have allowed the model to fit the patterns in the length data.
-However, the base model did not estimate annual recruitment deviations due to limited length data which resulted in extreme recruitment deviation estimates (large positive deviations in the 1990s followed by string of negative deviations from 2000 - 2020) resulting in a highly pessimistic stock status (see [Sensitivity Analyses](#sens)).
+However, the base model did not estimate annual recruitment deviations due to limited length data which resulted in extreme recruitment deviation estimates (large positive deviations in the 1990s followed by string of negative deviations from 2000 - 2020) resulting in a highly pessimistic stock status (see Section \ref{sens}).
 The assessment of copper rockfish off the Oregon coast which also did not include annual recruitment deviations had similar indications in the data of one or more strong year classes in the mid-1990s indicating that oceanographic forces driving recruitment success or failure may be shared across Oregon and Washington.
 The mean lengths across years with data was relatively stable ranging roughly between 35 and 42 cm by year (Figure \ref{fig:rec-mean-len-fit}).

-Detailed fits to the length data by year are provided in [Appendix A](#append_a).
+Detailed fits to the length data by year are provided in the Appendix, Section \ref{length-fit}.
 Aggregate fits by fleet are shown in Figure \ref{fig:agg-len-fit}.
 There are a few things that stand out when examining the aggregated length composition data.
 The estimated fits to the data by sex matches the general shape of the aggregated lengths.
 However, the model expects a higher proportion of the largest fish relative to the data.
 This may indicate that the true selectivity of the recreational fleet may have some level of reduced selectivity of the largest fish (dome-shaped) but the selectivity in the model was fixed to be asymptotic to follow the pre-specified terms of reference for a length-based assessment which specifies that at least one fleet in the model should have asymptotic selectivity.
 Sensitivities examining dome-shaped and estimating annual recruitment deviations were performed and presented in the [Sensitivity Analyses](#sensitivity-analyses) section below.

 ### Population Trajectory